Hardiness zone: History

 In 2012 the USDA updated their plant hardiness map based on 1976–2005 weather data, using a longer period of data to smooth out year-to-year weather fluctuations.
 Two new zones (12 and 13) were added to better define and improve information sharing on tropical and semitropical plants, they also appear on the maps of Hawaii and Puerto Rico.
-There is a very small spot east of San Juan, Puerto Rico, that includes the airport in coastal Carolina, where the mean minimum is 67 degrees F (19 C), which is classified as hardiness Zone 13b, the highest category, with temperatures rarely below 65 F. The map has a higher resolution than previous ones, and is able to show local variations due to things such as elevation or large bodies of water.
+There is a very small spot east of San Juan, Puerto Rico, that includes the airport in coastal Carolina, where the mean minimum is 67 degrees F (19 C), which is classified as hardiness Zone 13b, the highest category, with temperatures rarely below 65 F. The map has a higher resolution than previous editions, and is able to show local variations due to factors such as elevation or large bodies of water.
 Many zone boundaries were changed as a result of the more recent data, as well as new mapping methods and additional information gathered.
-Many areas were a half zone warmer than the previous 1990 map.
+Many areas were a half-zone warmer than the previous 1990 map.
 The 2012 map was created digitally for the internet, and includes a ZIP Code zone finder and an interactive map.

-In 2015, the Arbor Day Foundation revised another map, also with no a and b subdivisions, showing many areas having zones even warmer, with the most notable changes in the Mid Atlantic and Northeast, showing cities like Philadelphia, New York City and Washington D.C in zone 8, due to their urban heat islands.
+In 2015, the Arbor Day Foundation revised another map, also with no a and b subdivisions, showing many areas having zones even warmer, with the most notable changes in the Mid Atlantic and Northeast, showing cities like Philadelphia, New York City and Washington D.C. in zone 8, due to their urban heat islands.

+In November 2023, the USDA released another updated version of their plant hardiness map, based on 1991–2020 weather data across the United States.
+The updated map shows continued northward movement of hardiness zones, reflecting a continued warming trend in the United States' climate.

 Selected U.S. cities

-The USDA plant hardiness zones for selected U.S. cities as based on the 2012 map are the following:
+The USDA plant hardiness zones for selected U.S. cities as based on the 2023 map are the following:

 Limitations

 As the USDA system is based entirely on average annual extreme minimum temperature in an area, it is limited in its ability to describe the climatic conditions a gardener may have to account for in a particular area: there are many other factors that determine whether or not a given plant can survive in a given zone.

 Zone information alone is often not adequate for predicting winter survival, since factors such as frost dates and frequency of snow cover can vary widely between regions.
 Even the extreme minimum itself may not be useful when comparing regions in widely different climate zones.
-As an extreme example, due to the Gulf stream most of the United Kingdom is in zones 8–9, while in the US, zones 8–9 include regions such as the subtropical coastal areas of the southeastern US and Mojave and Chihuahuan inland deserts, thus an American gardener in such an area may only have to plan for several nights of cold temperatures per year, while their British counterpart may have to plan for several months.
+As an extreme example, due to the Gulf Stream most of the United Kingdom is in zones 8–9, while in the US, zones 8–9 include regions such as the subtropical coastal areas of the southeastern US and Mojave and Chihuahuan inland deserts, thus an American gardener in such an area may only have to plan for several nights of cold temperatures per year, while their British counterpart may have to plan for several months.